ZENZO-Ecosystem/Guides/Developer-API-Guide.md

 ## Craft

-Crafts a new Forge item out of two previously-owned items, the name and image of the new item can be fully customized
+Crafts a new Forge item out of two previously-owned items.
+The name and image of the new item can be fully customized

 `x-www-urlencoded POST https://arcade.zenzo.io/api/v1/forgecraft`